 Many items we purchase will eventually be discarded.
 The amount of packaging we buy, whether toxic, reusable, recyclable, compostable, or made of recycled content, all depends on decisions made when we purchase the item.
-There are several waste reduction considerations to take into account when purchasing food service items for schools; below are just a few.
+There are several waste reduction considerations to take into account when purchasing food service items for schools.
+The following are just a few considerations.

 - Can reusable items be purchased instead of disposable ones?

 - Is there an option with less packaging?

 - Will some of this product spoil before it is all used?

 - Is there a less-perishable product that is available in bulk?

 - Are there recycled or other environmentally preferable products available?